HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 **MR**: Metadata Requirement.
 The term refers to specific metadata requirements for bundles to be able to process in analysis.

 ### Component Notification Changes
+[this implies that DAPS is not a bundle]
 This RFC proposes no longer using bundle-level search-based notifications on primary bundles for initiating pipelines.
 Instead, we propose that a **specific trigger** is used to initiate analysis pipelines.
 This document lists the requirements for such notifications to be actionable by analysis and makes recommendations on overall implementation paradigm with specific examples for 10X and SS2 datasets.

 ### Notification Requirements